sanjaykmruk/gcp-intro-to-cloudrun/README.md

 Should Trigger the cloud build & we can retrieve the endpoint exposed by the Cloud Run deployment.

-Note: In order to access the API from browser you can grant access in google console by:
+Note: In order to access (For test purpose only) the API from browser you can grant access in google console by:
-      Cloud Run > py-hello-world > PERMISSIONS > +ADD > allUsers
+      Cloud Run > py-hello-world > PERMISSIONS > +ADD > allUsers (Select Member) > Cloud Run - Cloud Run Invoker